Thermodynamics of Einstein-Euler-Heisenberg Black Holes with Thermal Fluctuations and Nonlinear Electromagnetic Fields: Thermodynamic Characteristics of Einstein-Euler-Heisenberg Black Hole

 If one inserts Eq.\eqref{zz3} into Eq.\eqref{pressure}, the exponentially corrected pressure can be explicitly written as

-Fig.\eqref{Fig53} illustrates how the exponentially corrected pressure shifts from negative to positive values (remaining at zero for considerable $r_h$ values) for majority of $\mu$ values.
-For all the cases demonstrated above, the black hole exhibits a repulsive behaviour for very small $r_h$, followed by an equilibrium state and switching into attractive or repulsive behaviour depending on the NED parameter.\\
+Fig.\eqref{Fig53} illustrates how the exponentially corrected pressure shifts from positive to negative values as $r_h$ increases.
+The black hole and switches into attractive or repulsive behaviour depending on the NED parameter.\\

 When we put Eq.\eqref{zz4} and Eq.\eqref{zz5} into Eq.\eqref{s35}, the exponentially corrected enthalpy can be written as